“Dearly beloved,

 A year later, in1974, Stoeckart would release his own version under the name Jack Trombey’s Brass.

-I’m always fascinated by the fact that, in a De Wolfe archive somewhere, there lies between 1200 – 1300 pieces of music which Stoeckart has composed, under various guises.
+…in a De Wolfe archive somewhere, there lies between 1200 to 1300 pieces of music which Stoeckart has composed, under various guises.
+Some of these can be found on YouTube if you care to look for them.

+That’s one hell of a body of work, and always captivating to listen to.
 There may be a good chance that one day, one of those tunes may surface into the public consciousness.

 The “A” Side